saifalfalah/react-handbook/content/styled-components/index.md

 ## Conclusion

 That's it for this Styled Components introduction!
-These concepts will help you get an understanding on the concept and help you get up and running with this way of using CSS in JavaScript.
+These concepts will help you get an understanding of the concept and help you get up and running with this way of using CSS in JavaScript.